tejesh2709/hopease/README.md

 # sushacks-2025

+Hopease is a productivity-focused web platform, aimed at helping users combat social media addiction.
+By encouraging mindful usage of time, the app suggests personalized skill-building paths based on individual interests—enabling users to discover hidden talents and invest in self-growth.
+A frontend project built using **Next.js and Tailwind CSS**.

+Hopease offers a clean, responsive UI tailored for both desktop and mobile devices.

 This project was generated using our custom project scaffolding tool.
-It includes:

-- A frontend project (React or Next.js) with optional TailwindCSS setup.